silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo reboot
 * ping google.com

-# 27. (For Wi-Fi) you will need networkmanager and netctl with dialog installed via pacstrap
+# 27.(Optional not recommended curses-based) (For Wi-Fi) you will need networkmanager and netctl with dialog installed via pacstrap
 * sudo wifi-menu
 * sudo systemctl enable NetworkManager.service

-* sudo reboot
-* ping google.com

 # 28. Install intel firmware it is important: